 State Farm Loses Katrina Claim Case: In the December 6, 2016 Supreme Court decision, State Farm v.
 Rigsby, a homeowner’s house was damaged by Hurricane Katrina.
 The homeowner had homeowners insurance with State Farm and a flood insurance policy that was administered by State Farm on behalf of the federal government.
 The claims adjusters assigned by State Farm to handle the homeowner’s claim allegedly were instructed by State Farm to misclassify wind damage as flood damage in order to shift State Farm’s own liability for the loss to the federal government.

 The claims handlers filed a lawsuit against State Farm under the False Claims Act (FCA), which imposes civil liability on any entity who “knowingly presents … a false or fraudulent claim for payment or approval” to the federal government.
-A jury entered a verdict against State Farm in the amount of almost $3.7 million, which included a treble damages award and attorneys’ fees.
+A jury entered a verdict against State Farm Homeowner Insurance Claims in the amount of almost $3.7 million, which included a treble damages award and attorneys’ fees.

 Read more about the Rigby Hurricane claim case hereOr obtain State Farm Claims Help here.